kgoebber/met330/assignments/PSet4/README.md

 -   The minimum SOI value for each year

+-   Report the year, month, and SOI value for months that have El Nino or La Nina Conditions

 -   The total number of months spent in La Nina for the dataset

 -   The total number of months spent in El Nino for the dataset

+-   Print the maximum and minimum SOI values and the month and year they occur

 > **Background**
 >